-"God told me very clearly that the church in Inala would not be church as we know it," says Captain Leanne.
+"God told me very clearly that the church When the Stevens' first came to Inala in in Inala would not be church as we know it," says Captain Leanne.
 "He also gave me the verses from Ezekiel 36:34-36 - about rebuilding the wasted and desolate places.
-At the same time, Lincoln had a vision of a hall full of people sharing a meal."